Selecting the right wheelchair for you

 Considering Lightweight Wheelchairs

-As more lighter alloy materials become affordably available we tend to look at lightweight wheelchairs rather than the older steel framed wheelchairs.
+As more lighter alloy materials become affordably available, we tend to look at lightweight wheelchairs rather than the older steel framed wheelchairs.
 Affordability is one huge factor to consider with lightweight wheelchairs varying widely in price from £80 to £5000 for a specialist wheelchair such as a recliner or tilt in space wheelchair.

 Lightweight wheelchair materials

 Aluminium or titanium is used when manufacturing lightweight wheelchair frames, some more expensive lightweight wheelchairs are built using carbon fibre in the frame and even the wheels.
 Lightweight wheelchairs are the best option for those who can afford them and rely heavily on their own mobility and freedom.
 Having a lightweight wheelchair is a big help to those users that lead an active lifestyle.
+See our lightweight wheelchair selection here

 Some with physical disabilities take part in sports such as wheelchair basketball or tennis and rely on a lightweight easily manoeuvrable wheelchair that responds well and quickly to their input and the wheelchair allows the user to propel themselves further and enjoy physical activities.
 Although the wheelchair sports are ruled rather differently lightweight wheelchairs allow for more active hobbies and sports.